danielpetrov18/Evaluation-Approaches-for-Retrieval-Augmented-Generation-RAG-/Readme.md

 After installing VirtualBox and the ISO image create a virtual machine, launch the instance and follow the instructions.

 If at any point in time you face problems with running the applicaion run: `docker compose logs -f`.
 If there's not enough memory to host a model, use a smaller model.
 By default my project uses `llama3.1:8b`.
 However, smaller models like [llama3.2](https://ollama.com/library/llama3.2) are available.
-Be sure to modify the `CHAT_MODEL` environment variable under: `env/rag.env` and modify the `document_summary_model` under `project/backend/config.toml` (the ingestion section).
+Be sure to modify the `CHAT_MODEL` environment variable under `env/rag.env`.

 ---